 Make a song out of your everyday out-the-door carry:

 Might sound corny, but it works: Make up a mantra composed of three items that you typically misplace.
-For example: "BlackBerry, car keys, umbrella" hummed (in your head) to the tune of "Mary Had a Little Lamb. – Women's Health
+For example: "iPhone, car keys, umbrella" hummed (in your head) to the tune of "Mary Had a Little Lamb. – Women's Health

 To remember where you place your wallet every time: